 Project Summary: Economic success of a biofuel refinery requires efficiency at every step.
 This includes analyzing byproducts for potential value and reuse.
 One such byproduct is the water stream produced after pretreatment, labelled as autohydrolyzate, which contains several valuable organic derivatives of hemicellulose and lignin from within the biomass.
 Unfortunately, this mixture is highly complex and difficult to analyze fully with just one instrument.
 However, mass spectrometry (MS) with its high sensitivity and versatility can be a very useful tool in the analysis of these complex mixtures.
 We explored the use of dopants—sodium hydroxide and ammonium chloride—in electrospray ionization in combination with tandem MS/MS for characterization.

 Yufei Chen, the longest standing member of the group, received his Master's Degree in July 2015.
-His project explored fragmentation pathways of anthroquinone-based dyes from the Eastman Dye Library bequeathed to the NC State College of Textiles in 2013.
+His project explored fragmentation pathways of anthroquinone-based dyes from the Eastman Dye Library bequeathed to the NC State Wilson College of Textiles in 2013.
 Yufei's work confirmed and corrected the vast database of dye structures through careful mass spectrometric analysis.
 He is excited to begin work on his PhD under Dr. Vinueza and Dr. Freeman.